Advanced Joinery Course Overview

 Unlike the Practical Woodworking course (where the hall table project was the by-product of the course and designed only to enable you to put into practice the important skills and techniques that were taught) our Advanced Joinery course is a project-oriented course.
 Constructing the project is the ultimate goal of the advanced course.
 Along the way, you’ll learn how to undertake some of the rather complex joinery techniques that we use day-to-day in the fabrication of our custom furniture.
 This joinery includes but is not limited to: Greene & Greene style breadboard ends, hand-cut and machine-cut dovetail joints, drawer construction, mortise and tenon joinery, floating shelf construction, pinned mortise & tenon, and cloud lift skirt board detail.

-We have chosen one of my most popular custom-ordered pieces, the walnut and cherry accessory table, as the course project.
-This piece has all the elements of design and fabrication that are specific to what I refer to as my ‘Refined Arts and Crafts’ style of furniture making.
-You will note from my custom furniture website that this accessory table in its finished form retails at $3,450.
+We have chosen one of our most popular custom-ordered pieces, the walnut and cherry accessory table, as the course project.
+This piece has all the elements of design and fabrication that are specific to what I refer to as our ‘Refined Arts and Crafts’ style of furniture making.
 By attending the course, not only are you learning exactly the techniques we use to create such an exquisitely detailed piece, but you will be taking home a significant piece of furniture at the course's end for 40% of it's value (including the tuition).
-In addition you will be able to proudly sign your own name to the piece in place of my own.
+In addition you will be able to proudly sign your own name to the piece in place of our own.
 There are no short-cuts, changes, or amendments to the design - this is exactly the same piece in every respect that is sold to my clients.
 Of course, you’ll need to complete the finishing process at home, but we’ll show you exactly what we do.